Turners turn it around, Dodgers rally to beat Giants 7-3

 TRAINER’S ROOM

-Dodgers: OF Joey Gallo left the game with a right elbow contusion after getting hit by a pitch.
-He said he couldn’t feel his fingers, although X-rays were negative.
+Dodgers: OF Joey Gallo left the game in the top of the fourth with a right elbow contusion.

 UP NEXT